 Get the breakdown of the step-by-step process we uphold when applying the asphalt mill and pave at Crocker Asphalt Services below!

-- Clean asphalt and remove debris and vegetation
+- Clean asphalt and remove debris and vegetation from surface

 - Add a layer of asphalt tar to the surface which flows through all the cracks